hikarine3/robots.txt/README.md

-# Purpose of this robots.txt (English Description)
+# Purpose of this robots.txt
 Allowing crawlers to take content freely will lead to

 ・Increasement of site load and cost.
 User experience will also get worsen.